 Women make health care decisions for themselves — and everyone else

 As consumers, women make 80% of the decisions on health care.1 This leadership begins with themselves: Women are likelier than men to have health insurance2 and to visit the doctor.3 But this “chief medical officer” doesn’t stop there.
 Nearly 80% of mothers take responsibility for choosing their children’s health providers, compared with just 22% of fathers, and 59% of women are health care decision makers for other people regardless of marital status and whether they have children.4

 In many ways, this isn’t a surprise.
-Women are still responsible for the bulk of caregiving for children and aging family members, and some health care decisions could be considered an extension of that.⁵,⁶ But coupled with some of the devastating facts about men’s attitudes toward health care—research shows that most men would rather clean the bathroom or mow the lawn than go to the doctor7—this gender discrepancy may point to an attitudinal factor, not just logistical ones.
+Women continue to pick up a heavier load when it comes to household chores and care giving responsibilities.5 But coupled with some of the devastating facts about men’s attitudes toward health care — research shows that most men only go to the doctor when they feel sick or have an accident, eliminating the opportunity for men to get preventative care.6 This gender discrepancy may point to an attitudinal factor, not just logistical ones.
 Regardless of whether women actually care more about health than men do, they’re behaving as though they care more.

 It’s not just health care: Women’s financial decision-making is growing

 The influence women yield over health decisions intersects with an area where women’s power continues to grow: financial decisions.
-With Americans getting married later than previous generations, women are managing their own money throughout their early adulthoods—a trend that continues into marriage.
-While only half of women over 55 manage their own money, three-quarters of women under 45 report doing so.9
+In fact, women are managing their own money earlier than older generations.
+While only 53% of women age 35 to 54 are confident in managing their own finances, 71% of women under the age of 35 are confident in doing so.7

 This level of control extends to shared finances.
-Nearly 9 in 10 women who are married or live with a partner report being involved with household spending decisions, and 31% say they’re the primary financial decision-maker.10
+Nearly 9 in 10 women who are married or live with a partner report being involved with household spending and investing decisions.
+In general, women are not only providing to the household income, they are also responsible for managing the money and making a majority of the financial decisions.8